AEADataEditor/replication-template-development/REPLICATION.md

 ## Replication steps

 > INSTRUCTIONS: provide details about your process of accessing the code and data.
+>
-> Do NOT detail things like "I save them on my Desktop".
+> - Do NOT detail things like "I save them on my Desktop".
-> DO describe actions   that you did  as per instructions ("I added a config.do")
+> - DO describe actions that you did  as per instructions ("I added a config.do")
-> DO describe any other actions you needed to do ("I had to make changes in multiple programs"), without going into TOO much detail.
-BUT:
+> - DO describe any other actions you needed to do ("I had to make changes in multiple programs"), without going into TOO much detail.
+(Link to the log file in the JIRA comments of this case!)
+>
+> BUT:
+>
-> DO provide ENOUGH detail so that an author, without access to the logs, can understand what needed to be fixed.
+> - DO provide ENOUGH detail so that an author, without access to the logs, can understand what needed to be fixed, including a copy-paste of the error message.
-> DO commit to git before EACH new run with corrected code.
+> - DO commit to git before EACH new run with corrected code.
-> DO a full run through the data, top-to-bottom, once all bugs are fixed, using the approriate method (command line or right-click).
+> - DO (after all debugging is completed) a full run through the data, top-to-bottom, once all bugs are fixed, using the approriate method (command line or right-click).

 Example:

 - Downloaded code and data from openICPSR provided.
 - Added the config.do generating system information.
-- Ran code as per README, but the third step did not work. (link to the logfile here) (describe the problem) (commit)
+- Ran code as per README, but the third step did not work. (describe the problem HERE, but link to the logfile in the JIRA comments) (commit)
 - Had to add undocumented package `distinct` to the install portion of the config file.
 Ran again.
 - Code failed because of a typo in the name of the file "`superdata.dta`" (was: `superdta.dta`).
 Fixed.
 Ran again.
 - Code ran fine.

 ## Findings

-> INSTRUCTIONS: Workflow stage: You are now going from *Verification* to *Writing Report*
+> INSTRUCTIONS: ==>  Workflow stage: You are now going from *Verification* to *Writing Report*

 > INSTRUCTIONS: Describe your findings both positive and negative in some detail, for each **Data Preparation Code, Figure, Table, and any in-text numbers**.
 You can re-use the Excel file created under *Code Description*.
 When errors happen, be as precise as possible.
 For differences in figures, provide both a screenshot of what the manuscript contains, as well as the figure produced by the code you ran.
 For differences in numbers, provide both the number as reported in the manuscript, as well as the number replicated.
 If too many numbers, contact your supervisor.